 Download and print this useful map courtesy of Cape West Coast Tourism website.

-Blousporie picture courtesy Namakwa Toere https://www.facebook.com/namakwatoere/
+Blousporie picture (also used in the header) courtesy Namakwa Toere https://www.facebook.com/namakwatoere/

 If you require Accommodation on your Flower Safari please contact us at

 “Be like the flower, turn your face to the sun.” ~ Kahlil Gibran

 Blog post compiled and written by Fran Hepburn for Stay in Paternoster